 Live with clarity, creativity, courage, and connection.

-I’m a licensed master social worker (LMSW), trauma-informed yoga and meditation teacher, and Reiki master.
+I’m a licensed clinical social worker (LCSW) practicing in Arkansas.
+I’m also a trauma-informed yoga and meditation teacher, sound healer, and Reiki master.

 Whether you’re navigating a tough transition, grieving a loss, healing past trauma, coping with anxiety or depression, struggling with setting boundaries, trying to find your center, or looking to chart a new course in your life, I can help.